Red Sox's Price Consulting Specialists For Elbow Soreness

 The loss of Price for a significant amount of time could be a setback for the Red Sox.
 The team was counting on Price, along with reigning Cy Young Award winner Rick Porcello and lefty Chris Sale, acquired in a December trade with the White Sox for four top prospects, to lead the team this season.

 Price went 17-9 with a 3.99 ERA in a major league-leading 35 starts last season, his first in Boston.
-The Red Sox signed Price in December 2015 to a seven-year, $210 million contract.
+The Red Sox signed Price in December 2015 to a $210 million contract, seven-year contract.

 Price was not available for comment Thursday.
 Earlier this week, before the injury, Price acknowledged he had something to prove after last season.